survivechinaflu/survivechinafludotcom/index.md

 ## Food

 Store at least 1200-2000 Calories worth of food per person, per day.
 Emergency food supplies, MREs, and freeze dried food are all excellent options.
 They are also mostly depleted by this point.
-However, it's still worth watching brands like Augason Farms, Mountain House, Wise Company, Chef's Banquet, and My Patriot Supply and snatching up emergency food supplies when available.
+However, it's still worth watching brands like Augason Farms, Mountain House, Wise Company, Chef's Banquet, My Patriot Supply, and Ready Hour, and snatching up emergency food supplies when available.

 Supplement with economical, shelf-stable goods like dried beans and rice, flour, etc. Consider buying from stores like Costco or commercial food suppliers (GFS, etc.).
 If you are depending on canned food, MAKE SURE YOU HAVE A CAN OPENER.